 I was recently doing a deep clean of my kitchen.
 Although I wipe down the counters and sweep every day there is dirt and grime that accumulates in my kitchen.
 Every couple of months I wash down my cabinets with soap and warm water.
 Recently, I noticed that a couple of my cabinets were covered with little spots of grease.
 The cabinets directly above the stove were spotted with grease.
-I am guessing from my beignet experiment gone wrong, they are delicious but WAY too messy to make at home.
+I am guessing from my beignet experiment gone wrong.
+They are delicious but WAY too messy to make at home.
 The soap and water did nothing to budge the grease.

 I looked on Pinterest at a few different ways to remove the grease, but they all made me too nervous.
 I didn’t want to go at the cabinets with a scrub brush or Mr. Clean pad and ruin the finish.
 I have had to repaint a wall before after trying a Mr. Clean pad.
 I decided to make a paste and use that to remove the grease.
 I have used baking soda many times as a gentle scrubber and it works great.
 Check out how to remove grease from kitchen cabinets to make them shine like new!

 If you are using this method I highly recommend you start by testing this in a small area of your cabinet.
 Maybe start on the inside of a door where you won’t normally see.
 My cabinets are very light colored and have a matte finish.
 I never noticed any change to my finish, but if you have a glossy finish or your finish is older you could possibly damage it.